Rig Monitoring with

 ARCP-990S also was not tested.
 It does not run on my Windows 7 system, possibly because no TS-990S radio was available.
 (ARCP-590 and -480 run without requiring a connected radio.)
 A screen-image of ARCP-990 is included on the Web site of the Martin Lynch & Sons company with a link to the Kenwood download site.

-All four programs work are designed to use Windows XP, Vista, and Windows7.
+All four programs are designed to use Windows XP, Vista, and Windows7.
 The ARCP-480 Program Description does not list Vista or Windows7, but the TS-480 Network Command System Setting Manual (April, 2011) corrects that omission.

 Connecting the Radio to a Computer